Niall-J-Murray/Slipstream_Package/README.md

     - [ ] Users can customise leagues by changing number of teams, picks etc...
 - [ ] Create advanced leagues with additional ways of scoring points, based on predictions etc.

-See the [open issues](https://github.com/Niall-J-Murray/Slipstream/blob/main/issues) to request features and see known issues.
+See the [issues](https://github.com/Niall-J-Murray/Slipstream/blob/main/issues) to request features and see known issues.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing